endomapper/EM_Dataset-AnatomicalRegions/README.md

+# EM_Dataset-AnatomicalRegions

+This repository contains the software for the EndoMapper dataset validation described in the section "Anatomical region validation" of the paper:

+    Azagra P. et al. Endomapper dataset of complete calibrated endoscopy procedures.
+Scientific Data.
+2023.
+Accepted for publication
 # Instalation
 - Download the EfficientNet model from the [Github](https://github.com/google/automl/tree/master/efficientnetv2) and add it into the efficient folder.
 - Download the checkpoint for the EfficientNet [ckpt](https://storage.googleapis.com/cloud-tpu-checkpoints/efficientnet/v2/efficientnetv2-m.tgz) and unzip it in the efficientnetv2-m folder.